State Management

 - API response caching - Cache expensive API calls that don't change often

-- Sharing data between Steps - Pass data between Steps without emitting it in events
+- Sharing data between Steps - Pass data between Steps without enqueuing it in events

 - Building up results - Accumulate data across multiple Steps